Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Smooth manifolds

-{We will often consider $M\times X$ as a ringed space with structure sheaf $\pr_X^*\cO_X$.
-One can also interpret $M\times X$ as a relative scheme over the ringed space $(M, \Z)$ in the sense of \cite{Hakim}, where $(M,\Z)$ denotes the topological space $M$ with constant structure sheaf $\Z$.}
+\begin{rem} One can also interpret $M\times X$ as a relative scheme over the ringed space $(M, \underline{\Z})$ in the sense of \cite{Hakim}, where $(M,\underline{\Z})$ denotes the underlying topological space of the manifold $M$ with the {constant sheaf $\underline{\Z}$ as structure sheaf}. \end{rem}